Title

 Republic Act No. 10001 reduces taxes on life insurance policies in the Philippines, implementing a 2% tax on premiums and a one-time documentary stamp tax based on the amount of insurance, with exemptions and regulations provided.

-The tax rate imposed on life insurance premiums is two percent (2%) of the total premium collected.
+A tax of two percent (2%) of the total premium collected.

-No, premiums refunded within six (6) months after payment on account of rejection of risk or returned for other reason to the person insured are not included in the taxable receipts and are exempt from the tax.
+No. Premiums refunded within six (6) months after payment due to rejection of risk or returned for other reasons to the person insured are not included in the taxable receipts.

-Cooperative companies or associations are those conducted by their members with money collected among themselves solely for their own protection and not for profit.
+Purely cooperative companies or associations are exempt.
+The law defines cooperative companies/associations as those conducted by members with money collected among themselves, solely for their own protection and not for profit.

-Five years after the effectivity of the Code, no tax on life insurance premiums shall be collected, and all life insurance policies shall be exempt from documentary stamp tax.
+Five (5) years after the effectivity of the Act (as stated), no tax on life insurance premium shall be collected; and on that date all life-insurance policies/instruments are exempt from documentary stamp tax.

-The Secretary of Finance, upon recommendation of the Commissioner of Internal Revenue, shall promulgate the necessary rules and regulations for effective implementation.
+The Secretary of Finance, upon recommendation of the Commissioner of Internal Revenue, shall promulgate the necessary rules and regulations.

-If any provision is held unconstitutional or invalid, the other provisions not affected shall remain valid and effective as per the separability clause.
+If any provision is held unconstitutional or invalid, the remaining provisions not affected remain valid—important to preserve the law’s unaffected parts despite partial invalidity.

 Analyze Cases Smarter, Faster